Rita-tech-ally/application/Sprint_0/Ansible.md

 ### What is the purpose of the `templates` directory?

 The `templates` directory stores Jinja2 template files used to generate dynamic configuration files based on variables.

-### What is the purpose of the `files` directory?

-The `files` directory stores static files that need to be copied to managed nodes.

-### What is `meta/main.yml` used for?

-`meta/main.yml` contains role metadata and can be used to define dependencies on other Ansible Roles.

-### Can the same role be used for multiple environments?

-Yes.
-The same role can be reused across Development, Testing, Staging, and Production environments by providing environment-specific variables.

 ---